ardanclassic/covid19/README.md

 ## Coronavirus Tracking

-Assalamu'alaikum warahmatullah wabarakatuh.
+Assalamu'alaikum warahmatullah wabarakatuh. <br>
 Hello there!
 Thank you for coming and see my project.

-I build this to help people get and update about coronavirus info.
+I build this to help people get and update about coronavirus info. <br>
-I also shared some api references to help developers build the same project.
+I also shared some api references to help developers build the same project. <br>
-Hope it will helps.
+Hope it will help. <br>

 ### `API Reference`